 Ahmed Alnaouq | 26-02-2015

-After having four daughters, mother finally got pregnant again.
+After having four daughters, my mother finally became pregnant again.
 A Palestinian woman does not like to have too many daughters in a row, since she wants to have a boy.
-Mom was extremely anxious, but also a little bit optimistic, because this time she might have a boy baby.
 Days passed and her eagerness increased.
 My father was getting older and he, as all men in Middle Eastern societies, wanted to have a boy who could help him as he aged.

 The making of a militant

 The Intifada ended, leaving hundreds of martyrs and thousands of injured and demolished houses.
-We were fortunate that we still survived, but that condition did not last forever.
+We were fortunate we still survived.
 A few years later, in 2008, Israel launched a devastating and hideous war on Gaza, seemingly intent on killing every breathing thing.
 It did not differentiate warriors from civilians.
 The Israeli soldiers killed more than 1,300 people and injured more than 5,000, most of them civilians.
 Yet they claimed the war was only against Hamas.

 When the war ended, the Israeli army tightened its blockade of Gaza.
-We could not get gas, water, oil, electricity or anything.
+We could not obtain gas, water, oil or electricity.
 Conditions were especially harsh for our family; we suffered a lot because my father was a taxi driver and he could not find oil to fuel his car.
-This blockade took us backward hundreds of years: we even needed firewood to cook.
+This blockade took us backward hundreds of years; we even needed firewood to cook.

 At this time, Ayman made up his mind to join the UNRWA Gaza Training Center to study for a financial management diploma.
-His certificate was our hope to escape from our miserable poverty.
-We were very happy that Ayman graduated after just two years; a good job would take some of the burden off of my father’s shoulders.
+His certificate was our hope to escape \ our poverty.
+We were very happy \Ayman graduated after just two years; a good job would take some of the burden off of my father’s shoulders.
 Finally, after one year, Ayman found a job as an accountant for the Association of Construction and Relief.
 It was a momentous day.

 However, in 2012, Israel again invaded our land for eight terrible days.
 When this war was over, Ayman was not the same.
 Now, he wanted to join Hamas’ armed-resistance force, the Al-Qassam Brigades.
-He vowed that he would protect his people; he swore he would defend his homeland and to never allow massacres to occur again.
-It was not so easy though; he had to try mean times.
-“I never saw one dying to join the Brigades like Ayman," one of the members told me.
+He vowed he would protect his people; he swore he would defend his homeland and never allow massacres to occur again.
+It was not so easy though; he had to try many times before he was accepted.
+“I never saw one dying to join the brigades like Ayman," one of the members told me.

 The end of life as we knew it

-In the meantime, my father was suffering from a disease that forced him to get an open-heart operation.
+In the meantime, my father was suffering from a disease that forced him to have an open-heart operation.
 He could no longer work, so Ayman became our family's only support.
 He went to work on foot, so he could save a little money.
-Ayman would give all of his salary to my father, so that he could take care of our family's needs.
+Ayman gave all of his salary to my father, so he could take care of our family's needs.
 Meanwhile, my mother did her best to convince him to get married.
 After a while, he agreed, and mother hurried to engage him to a suitable girl.
 Ayman started to prepare a flat to live in.

-In July 2014, Israel launched on Gaza one of the most devastating wars that humanity has ever witnessed.
+In July 2014, Israel launched another devastating war on Gaza.
 From the beginning, the Israeli army struck houses of civilians.
 Then it demolished many vital institutions, including hospitals, schools and mosques.
 They tested all kinds of internationally prohibited weapons and exterminated whole families.
 Even dead people were not safe, as graveyards were bombed and bones were exposed.
 Gaza was sinking in the blood of families and children.